brug-be/rubybelgium-documents/board/201803xx-agenda.md

 # Ordinary General Assembly of Ruby Belgium
-Linkebeek, xx March 2018
+Linkebeek, xx May 2018
 Christophe Philemotte, President
-Approved by the Board on the xxth Nov 2017 ()
+Approved by the Board on the xxth May 2018 ()

 ## Agenda